filecoin-project/filecoin-docs/docs/storage-provider/hardware-requirements.md

 ## Specific operation requirements

-As mentioned, the Miners have to perform operations of different nature which differ in how they use CPU and GPU resources.
+As mentioned, the storage providers have to perform operations of different nature which differ in how they use CPU and GPU resources.
 The following table shows how resources are utilized depending on the sealing phase or proof calculation being run:

 | Operation                  | CPU used                       | GPU used | Memory (32Gib sectors) | Notes                                                                                                                                                                                                                                       |
 | -------------------------- | ------------------------------ | -------- | ---------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |